ProjectOpenSea/opensea-js/README.md

 ![OpenSea Logo](https://opensea.io/static/images/logos/opensea-logo.png "OpenSea Logo")

-## OpenSea JavaScript SDK
+## OpenSea.js

 [![https://badges.frapsoft.com/os/mit/mit.svg?v=102](https://badges.frapsoft.com/os/mit/mit.svg?v=102)](https://opensource.org/licenses/MIT)
 <!-- [![npm](https://img.shields.io/npm/v/wyvern-js.svg)](https://www.npmjs.com/package/wyvern-js) [![npm](https://img.shields.io/npm/dt/wyvern-js.svg)](https://www.npmjs.com/package/wyvern-js) -->

+A JavaScript library for cryptocommerce: buying, selling, and bidding on any cryptogood.
+[GitHub](https://github.com/ProjectOpenSea/opensea-js) | [npm](https://www.npmjs.com/package/opensea-js)

 ### Synopsis

-This is the JavaScript SDK for OpenSea.
-It allows developers to access the orderbook, filter it, create new buy orders (offers), create new sell orders (auctions), and fulfill orders to complete trades, programmatically.
+This is the JavaScript SDK for [OpenSea](https://opensea.io), the largest marketplace for crypto collectibles.
+It allows developers to access the official orderbook, filter it, create buy orders (offers), create sell orders (auctions), and fulfill orders to complete trades, programmatically. **For the first time, you can build a cryptocommerce app.**

 You get started by instantiating your own seaport.
 Then you can create orders off-chain or fulfill orders on-chain, and listen to events (like `ApproveAllAssets` or `WrapEth`) in the process.